Table of Contents

 In the following steps, you will create a new Woodlands Scene, add the AkBank component into that Scene, and then load it.

-Right-click in an empty area in the right-hand pane, then go to Create and select Scene.
+In the Project view's Scenes folder, right-click in an empty area in the right-hand pane, then go to Create and select Scene.

 Once you select Scene, a newly added Scene file will appear with its name highlighted for you to rename it.

 Usually, you could just open a Scene by double-clicking it in the Project window.
 However, you need the Woodlands Scene to be loaded along with the 'L3_1 - Loading SoundBanks using Triggers' scene, so you will have to drag it into the Hierarchy, opening it additively.

 When creating an empty scene, you will have a few default game objects included, like a camera and a light.
 As the L3_1 - Loading SoundBanks Scene is the primary scene, you will be using its Main Camera and Directional Light, and so we will remove those objects from the Woodlands Scene.